 In addition to this, you may want to run this shell script as well:

-The authy-ssh bash shell script does not check to see if bash exists or if seq exists.
+The authy-ssh bash shell script does a check to see if bash exists or if seq exists.
 If you’re on an OSX system, the OSX equivalent of ’seq’ is ‘jot’.
 The equivalent of ’seq 10′ with ‘jot’ is ‘jot – 1 10′.